bvoris/MyMentorshipProgram/README.md

 My Mentorship Program

 # We will have a one on one discussion
-What do you want to do?
+What do you want to do?<BR />
 I have to understand what it is that you want to do.
-The answer cannot be "make lots of money".
+The answer cannot be "make lots of money".<BR />
 You can make a lot of money doing less stressful jobs.<BR />
 You have to have a passion for people, process, data and technology.<BR />

 # Have you looked at what these roles require for experience, skills, degree, and certifications?